 Bus stations and stops in Germany

 Bus stops in Germany tend to be fairly similar, regardless of the bus company that serves them.
 Typically, bus stops (Haltestelle in German) have the ubiquitous green ‘H’ inside of a yellow circle indicating it as a stop.
-Busier stops have weather shelters, ticket machines, as well as electronic signs with live departure times; humble stops in more rural areas may only consist of the sign and the bench, however.
+Busier stops have weather shelters, ticket machines, as well as electronic signs with live departure times.
+On the other hand, humble stops in more rural areas may only consist of the sign and the bench.